rxhanson/Rectangle/README.md

 brew cask install rectangle
 ```
 ## How to use it
-They Keyboard shortcuts are self explanatory, but the snap areas can use some explanation if you've never used then on Windows or other window management apps.
+They keyboard shortcuts are self explanatory, but the snap areas can use some explanation if you've never used then on Windows or other window management apps.

 Drag a window to the edge of the screen.
 When the mouse cursor reaches the edge of the screen, you'll see a footprint that Rectangle will attempt to resize and move the window to when the click is released.